 Learn how to create a custom paint by number template and transfer it to canvas to make your own DIY paint by numbers DIY wall art — special paint by numbers app not required!

 Remember my paint by number pillows?

 When I made those many of you wanted to know how to turn a photo into paint by numbers.
-I used Photoshop and Illustrator for that, which worked fine, but it took me a really, really long time and a lot of fine-tuning by hand.
+I used Photoshop and Illustrator for that.
+It worked fine, but it took me a really, really long time and a lot of fine-tuning by hand.
 Plus, most of you probably don’t have access to that software.

 Fortunately, I found a free paint by number tool online!